1958 Imperial: Virgil Exner’s best shot at Cadillac

 The 1958 Lincoln sported an all-new design with unitized construction.
 However, its awkward styling served to make it look bigger and heavier than it actually was.
 The Imperial came across as understated in comparison (Old Car Brochures).

-Indeed, Imperial production for 1958 — a bit more than 16,000 units — was close to the average of what the brand would tally from 1955-74, when it was discontinued.
-The biggest long-term significance of the 1958 Imperial was that it predicted the marginal sales of the brand when it didn’t have a new design to flaunt.
+Indeed, Imperial production for 1958 — a bit more than 16,000 units — was close to the average of what the brand would tally from 1955-75, when it was discontinued.
+The biggest long-term significance of the 1958 Imperial was that it predicted the weak sales of the brand when it didn’t have new styling.

 1958 Imperial Crown series